gulogulo208/sojourner/README.md

 ## Description

-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

-- We built this app as a travel planning utility and fun social hangout
+- We built this app as a travel planning utility and fun social hangout.

-- This app will save users time and data by having one catch-all app where they can see upcoming trips and share travel information and invite friends
+- This app will save users time and data by having one catch-all app where they can see upcoming trips and share travel information and invite friends.
-- What problem does it solve?
--

 - Our team learned a ton about React components and React routing!
-We also learned about using GraphQL which enables some unique queries and quick loading simply designed apps
+We also learned about using GraphQL which enables some unique queries and quick loading simply designed apps.
+Gained exposure to openAI API.

 ## Table of Contents